 This technique is still evolving as a trend, so very few companies can do the process for you.
-Dahlstrom isn’t directly involved in intentional corrosion quite yet, but we have relationships with experts who are already mastering this practice.
-So if you don’t feel comfortable handling corrosion on your end or you have a large order, get in touch with us and we can start you on the right track.
+Dahlstrom isn’t finished with an internal corrosion finishing process quite yet, but we have relationships with experts who are already mastering this practice.
+So, get in touch with us and we can start you on the right track.
 You can also look forward to some really cool additions to our offering in the near future!

 There are a lot of common misconceptions about roll forming metal.
 We're here to address four of the most common myths about the roll forming process: